 A second situation occurs in the presence of obstacles, and is depicted in Figure 3.10.
 An obstacle is placed in front of the initial Attacker.
 In frames 2-3 it decides to pass the ball to its partner.
 Their roles then switch, and the magenta robot carries the ball until it scores a goal in frame 5.
 Note that, in this situation, the blocking robot (the obstacle) was stationary.
 In the cases where this wasn't true, the passing behavior would fail randomly, due to the fact that the Attacker agent would be committed to performing the same joint action (that is, dribbling) until the predefined time-step expired; by that time, however, the robot could collide with the moving obstacle and lose the ball.
-This exemplifies the problem of assuming a constant temporal duration for each action, and the corresponding loss of reactivity.
-In dynamic environments, a synchronously acting robot may not have enough time to select the optimal action when facing a sudden change in its state.
-Ideally, then, the Attacker robot should have reacted to the presence of the obstacle as soon as it was detected.
+This exemplifies the problem of assuming a constant temporal duration for each action.
+In dynamic environments, the robot may not have enough time to select the optimal action when facing a sudden change in its state.